Mint Pulao is very simple, refreshing flavorful rice perfect for your lunch/dinner! Perfect lunch box dish served with raita.

 I consider variety rice dishes a blessing!
 When you are in a hurry to cook up a meal or too lazy to make an elaborate meal, the variety rice dishes comes handy in both the cases.
 Not just that, variety rice recipes also works fantastic for left over rice.
 I love variety rice dishes for it’s amazing flavor it holds.
 I can safely call it instant meal with rice( all you need is left over rice to be ready in hand).

 I am a sucker for simple no-brainer recipes.
 Often recipes that are simple tastes the best, agree?
-Simple subtle flavours and fragrant basmati rice makes this pulao perfect.
+Simple subtle flavors and fragrant basmati rice makes this pulao perfect.
 Adding vegetables like fresh peas and potato gives it a new dimension.
 Now fresh peas are in season make the most of it by using it in as much variety of dishes as possible.

 Mint Pulao or Pudina rice is one my favorite variety rice dish.
 I love this dish for it’s amazing flavor and also it’s easy to make this instant rice dish.
 Mint flavored pulao has many variations, you can make it plain mint pulao, add veggies or add soya chunks(meal maker) to it to make it healthy.
 It’s a straight forward dish which uses mostly common ingredients keep at home pantry and the main hero ingredients “pudina”,or “mint leaves”.